imnuvi/CheatBook/vim/learnt.md

 g + f - go to the file under the cursor g + shift + f - go to the particular line in an error message

+shift + c - in nerdtree moves the folder structure to the node you are in